NOAA-GFDL/MDTF-diagnostics/diagnostics/TC_Rain/doc/TC_Rain.rst

 -------------

 In the current draft code, the data is loaded in first.
-The netcdf file for the total precipitatin is loaded in through xarray.
+The netcdf file for the total precipitation is loaded in through xarray.
 The TC track data is read in line by line from a txt file.

 Then the azimuthal average is calulated for a set of discrete radii by measuring the